**Last modification: April 3rd**: changes: update of T.2 and executive regulations as effective on April 1st

 Users that reveal any security related issue in IVAOs software are entitled to report it to DEVOPs in order to get the problem solved.
 Exploiting or spreading the revealed issue to third parties is prohibited.
 If such activities are detected and/or not being reported to appropriate instances (i.e. DEVOPs or Executive Council), an appropriate sanction (i.e. suspension) will be established by the Executive Council.

-Requests from other parties then the before mentioned will be declined without further notice.
-2) Once usage of the API was approved, the requestor will receive an unique API usage key, which has to be kept secret.
+Requests from other parties then the before mentioned will be declined.
+2) Once usage of the API was approved, the requestor will receive an unique API usage key, which has to be kept confidential.
 3) If the API isn’t being used for more than 90 consecutive days, DEVOPs reserves the right to revoke access to the IVAO Login API.
 In this case re-application is possible by going through the approval process again.

 D.4 Whazzup usage (live network data)